-- (f) If this whole approach is adopted, the only transfers of reserve would be between states.
-There would be no transfers of reserve within any state because all law enforcement officers within each state would be free to move within that state and continue to be covered continuously under the one statewide retirement system. - (g) While the federal government cannot apparently impose either a single retirement system for law enforcement officers on all states or local authorities; it can and probably would wish to bring its powerful influence to bear in the following ways: - the fifty states to consider the matters covered in this report with a view to encouraging legislation in each state to sweep all law enforcement retirement systems into a single statewide plan as has already been done in Washington; or to bring substantially equivalent arrangements into operation (as in New York). - 11.
-By providing a financial inducement to participate in a system of interstate reciprocity with respect to the preservation of pension rights, both by defraying the administrative cost of initiating this, and also by providing a portion (such as one-quarter or one-third) of the actual reserve amounts to be transferred between states.
+- f.
+If this whole approach is adopted, the only transfers of reserve would be between States.
+There would be no transfers of reserve within any State because all law enforcement officers within each State would be free to move within that State and continue to be covered continuously under the one statewide retirement system. - g.
+While the Federal Government cannot apparently impose either a single retirement system for law enforcement officers on all States or local authorities, it can and probably would wish to bring its powerful influence to bear in the following ways: - i.
+By convening a conference of representatives of the 50 States to consider the matters covered in this report with a view to encouraging legislation in each State to sweep all law enforcement retirement systems into a single statewide plan as has already been done in Washington; or to bring substantially equivalent arrangements into operation (as in New York). - ii.
+By providing a financial inducement to participate in a system of interstate reciprocity with respect to the preservation of pension rights, both by defraying the administrative cost of initiating this, and also by providing a portion (such as one-quarter or one-third) of the actual reserve amounts to be transferred between States.

-By limiting any substantial amount of federal financial participation in this way only to the area of interstate transfers, a good balance would be maintained between the desirability of having each state clean its own house without federal involvement, on the one hand, and the need, on the other hand, to remove any resistance to participation in the broader principle of nationwide mobility.
+By limiting any substantial amount of Federal financial participation in this way only to the area of interstate transfers, a good balance would be maintained between the desirability of having each State clean its own house without Federal involvement, on the one hand, and the need, on the other hand, to remove any resistance to participation in the broader principle of nationwide mobility.

-As an inducement to the respective states to implement the internal steps referred to in (i), the payments described in (ii) could be made contingent on this step being taken, or could be increased where it has been taken or where substantially equivalent measures have been implemented (as in New York).
+As an inducement to the respective States to implement the internal steps referred to in (i), the payments described in (ii) could be made contingent on this step being taken, or could be increased where it has been taken or where substantially equivalent measures have been implemented (as in New York).

-(h) The steps outlined herein need not be limited to pensions, disability, and survivor income benefits.
+h.
+The steps outlined herein need not be limited to pensions, disability, and survivor income benefits.
 The general administrative framework visualized herein could also very readily cover lump-sum death benefits if desired.
-We understand that proposals exist at present for federally subsidized lump-sum death benefits, under which a federal government agency would be dealing directly with each or with very large numbers of small scattered local authorities, such . as 40,000 or even more local authorities.
-The approach herein outlined could very easily substitute relationships between the federal government and the fifty state governments only, with each state handling its own internal local authorities both with respect to retirement, disability, and survivors income benefits, and lump-sum death benefits also if desired.
-These various forms of benefits can probably be handled more efficiently in a single administrative and record system within each state.
+We understand that proposals exist at present for federally subsidized lump-sum death benefits, under which a Federal Government agency would be dealing directly with each or with very large numbers of small scattered local authorities, such as 40,000 or even more local authorities.
+The approach herein outlined could very easily substitute relationships between the Federal Government and the 50 State governments only, with each Stand handling its own internal local authorities both with respect to retirement, disability, and survivors income benefits, and lump-sum death benefits also if desired.
+These various forms of benefits can probably be handled more efficiently in a single administrative and record system within each State.
 In the event of the death of a participating law enforcement officer, the fact of this death is of prime importance both to pension as well as to death benefit and survivors benefit administration.
-It would avoid duplication for contributions, pension and death benefit payments and transfers of location all to be cared for in one administrative center within each state.
+It would avoid duplication for contributions, pension and death benefit payments, and transfers of location all to be cared for in one administrative center within each State.

-Since there are a certain number of interchanges of employment as between federal and state or other local agencies which should not result in the loss of pension status, as we understand presently occurs, the federal government should itself enter into and become part of the reciprocity system along with each of the fifty states and the District of Columbia.
+Since there are a certain number of interchanges of employment as between Federal and State or other local agencies which should not result in the loss of pension status, as we understand presently occurs, the Federal Government should itself enter into and become part of the reciprocity system along with each of the 50 States and the District of Columbia.